stashed/docs/docs/guides/latest/workloads/statefulset.md

 statefulset.apps/stash-demo created
 ```

-Now, wait for StatefulSet’s pod to go into the `Running` state.
+Now, wait for pod of the StatefulSet to go into the `Running` state.

 ```console
 $ kubectl get pod -n demo